How to use webhooks?

 Your server must respond within 15 seconds to prevent a timeout error.

-If we are unable to reach your server for any reason — such as a connection error or timeout — we will attempt to deliver the webhook for up to two days with an exponential back off.
+If we are unable to reach your server for any reason — such as a connection error or timeout — we will attempt to deliver the webhook over the next few days with an exponential back off.
 We will make 15 retry attempts, scheduled again in

 You cannot manually retry a failed webhook.